 This was a very active intersection!
 All in one place were two sets of railroad tracks, St. Louis Park High School (later Jr. High/Community Center), the infamous tunnel, the bus company, and a strip of businesses.
 In 2010 the intersection was separated, with Wooddale going over Highway 7, but before that it was the site of much activity and many accidents.
-One fender bender from about 1958 is pictured below.
+One fender bender from about 1958 is pictured in the two photos below.

 The strip of buildings across Highway 7 from Central was built by the Seirup family.
 Many businesses just gave their address as Highway 7 and Wooddale, making it a bit difficult to piece together, but here’s our stab at it.
 Any assistance is appreciated: please contact us for any additions or corrections.
 All of these buildings were demolished in 2006.